Lock Down Rides - 2021

-Whilst we all grapple with the Coronavirus pandemic The Fridays is unable to run any large group rides.
-Instead, we have instigated a series of smaller rides compliant with government policy on gatherings and social distancing.
-There are a variety of rides - daytime (weekends mostly), evening, and night time.
-The rides vary in type, distance and difficulty.
+Whilst we all grappled with the Coronavirus pandemic The Fridays was unable to run any large group rides.
+Instead, we instigated a series of smaller rides compliant with government policy on gatherings and social distancing.
+There were a variety of rides - daytime (weekends mostly), evening, and night time.
+The rides varied in type, distance and difficulty.
 But all will be consistent with The Fridays philosophy of being accessible to all.

 We're adding these rides a few at a time until we are able to hold large group rides again.
 Details of each ride will be posted here so keep checking back for updates and new rides.